Precision Thin-Film

 Pressure Control System

-- Automated cleaning loop — IPA flush, exterior wash, and waste evacuation in a closed-loop process
+- Automated cleaning loop — IPA flush, exterior wash, and waste evacuation in a closed-loop process between ink layers

 Fluid Management System Diagrams